tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

 `script:contains(...)`:

-uBlock Origin supports a special cosmetic filter which purpose is to prevent the execution of specific inline script tag in a main HTML document.
+uBlock Origin supports a special cosmetic filter which purpose is to prevent the execution of specific inline script tags in a main HTML document.
 See [_"Inline script tag filtering"_](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) for further documentation.